National Liberal Arts College Rankings

 Rock Island, IL

-Located at the border of Iowa on the Mississippi River, Augustana College is a private school in Rock Island, Ill.
-Students at Augustana can explore several groups and events, including River Readings, which brings literary artists to campus.
+Located on the Mississippi River, Augustana College is a private school in Rock Island, Illinois.
+Students at Augustana can explore many groups and events, including River Readings, which brings literary artists to campus.

 Bennington College is a private institution that was founded in 1925.
 The school has 81.9 percent of its classes with fewer than 20 students, and the student-faculty ratio at Bennington College is 9:1.